MaartenVdBulcke/us-income/README.md

 ## Conclusions
 * I have looked for the best hyperparameters using random and regular grid search.
-* The balanced class_weight did not better accuracy scores, but it did result in a better classification matrix.
+* The balanced class_weight did not better accuracy scores, but it did result in a proportionally better classification matrix.

 ## Contributors
 | Name                  | Github                                 |